What To Expect When Hiring A Dog Bite Lawyer

 Our dedicated personal injury attorneys can explain your legal options if you or a child have been bitten or injured due to a pet owner’s neglect.

 According to Idaho Statute §25-2810 (10), any owner or controller of a dog can be considered liable, regardless of the dog’s past, if their animal injures an individual.

-The animal owner may try to argue that you were partially responsible for the accident.
-They may argue that the plaintiff was taunting the animal, that the animal attacked in an attempt to defend its owner, and you were trespassing on their property.
+The animal owner may try to argue you were partially responsible for the accident.
+They may argue you were taunting the animal, or the animal attacked to defend its owner, or you were trespassing on their property.

-The statute states that dog owners are not liable for attacks against trespassers.
+The statute states dog owners are not liable for attacks against trespassers.

-A Nampa dog bite lawyer can help injured individuals to understand the state’s dog bite laws and how liability can affect their case
+Our Nampa dog bite lawyers can help injured individuals understand Idaho’s dog bite laws and how liability can affect their case.

 Dog bites can inflict serious injuries.
 Even if these wounds fully heal, they may leave scars and require weeks or months of rehabilitation.